-- (11) Students are responsible for: - a. complying with assessment requirements, undertaking assessment tasks conscientiously, submitting assessment tasks by the due date, and engaging with feedback provided and ensuring their work is authentic; - b. actively engaging in activities to develop assessment literacy, including taking the initiative where appropriate (e.g. asking for clarification or advice); - c. being aware of and abiding by the provisions of the Student Behavioural Misconduct Rules, Student Coursework Academic Misconduct and Plagiarism Rules and satisfactorily completing the Academic Integrity Module; and - d. behaving respectfully in all assessment environments, whether on campus, online or work-integrated learning settings; and - e. reading and acting upon, as appropriate, all notices and correspondence (written or electronic) from the University.
+(10) Students are responsible for:

+- a. complying with assessment requirements, undertaking Assessment Tasks conscientiously, submitting Assessment Tasks by the due date, and engaging with feedback provided and ensuring their work is authentic; - b. actively engaging in activities to develop Assessment Literacy, including taking the initiative where appropriate (e.g. asking for clarification or advice); - c. being aware of and abiding by the provisions of the Student Behavioural Misconduct Rules, the Student Coursework Academic Misconduct Rule, and satisfactorily completing the Academic Integrity Module; and - d. behaving respectfully in all assessment environments, whether on campus, online or work-integrated learning settings; and - e. reading and acting upon, as appropriate, all notices and correspondence (written or electronic) from the University.

-(12) Unit Coordinators are responsible for:
+(11) Unit Coordinators are responsible for:

-- a. ensuring assessment design, implementation and review are undertaken in compliance with this Rule and related procedures; - b. ensuring assessment requirements for a unit are discussed and understood by all members of staff involved in the teaching and assessment; - c. ensuring constructive, respectful and timely feedback is given to Students; - d. where required, requesting a formal examination, providing required details (any resources permitted in the examination specified on the examination coversheet must be consistent with those specified in the unit LMS site) and submitting examination papers, marks and grades in the relevant format to the Examinations & Results Unit according to advised timelines; - e. amending marks/grades as required; - f. identifying and reporting cases of academic or behavioural misconduct and plagiarism; and - g. administering take-home examinations.
+a. ensuring assessment design, implementation and review are undertaken in compliance with this Rule and

+- related procedures; - b. ensuring assessment requirements for a unit are discussed and understood by all members of staff involved in the teaching and assessment; - c. ensuring constructive, respectful and timely feedback is given to Students; - d. where required, requesting a formal examination, providing required details (any resources permitted in the examination specified on the examination coversheet must be consistent with those specified in the unit LMS site) and submitting examination papers, marks and Grades in the relevant format to Examinations, Results & Timetabling according to advised timelines; - e. amending marks/Grades as required; - f. identifying and reporting cases of academic or behavioural misconduct and plagiarism; and - g. administering take-home examinations.

-(13) Course Coordinators are responsible for:
+(12) Course Coordinators are responsible for:

-- a. fostering a whole-of-course approach to assessment that enables Students to demonstrate achievement of course learning outcomes and UNE graduate attributes; - b. maintaining oversight of academic and discipline standards in the course; and - c. promoting and coordinating opportunities for internal and external benchmarking of assessment as appropriate.

-(14) The School Board of Examiners is responsible for:

-- a. reviewing and ratifying final marks, grades and grade distributions in each unit (including Honours); and - b. identifying units in which the assessment outcomes are unsatisfactory and referring these to the Head of School.

-(15) Heads of School are responsible for ensuring:

-- a. this Rule is contextualised and implemented in all courses and units for which the School is responsible; and - b. all staff involved in the marking and/or grading of assessment tasks are appropriately qualified, sufficiently resourced and supported to fulfil their roles and responsibilities under this Rule.

-(16) The School Teaching and Learning Committee is responsible for:

-- a. facilitating robust assessment practice within the School; and - b. approving School prizes and recommending the award of University medals.

-(17) Teaching and Learning Support is responsible for:

-- a. providing professional development for staff to support and develop best practice in assessment across the University; and - b. maintaining up-to-date resources that can be readily accessed by all staff and that support the design, communication, implementation, marking, benchmarking, evaluation and review of assessment. - (18) The University's Special Needs Office is responsible for assessing and providing support for Students who require reasonable adjustments to assessment methods deriving from any declared continuing disability or health condition. - (19) Student Administration and Services is responsible for:
+- a. fostering a whole-of-course approach to assessment that enables Students to demonstrate achievement of course learning outcomes and UNE graduate attributes; - b. maintaining oversight of academic and discipline standards in the course; and - c. promoting and coordinating opportunities for internal and external benchmarking of assessment as appropriate. - (13) The School Board of Examiners is responsible for: - a. reviewing and ratifying final marks, Grades and Grade distributions in each unit (including Honours); and - b. identifying units in which the assessment outcomes are unsatisfactory and referring these to the Head of School. - (14) The Head of School is responsible for ensuring: - a. this Rule is contextualised and implemented in all courses and units for which the School is responsible; and - b. all staff involved in the marking and/or grading of assessment tasks are appropriately qualified, sufficiently resourced and supported to fulfil their roles and responsibilities under this Rule. - (15) The School Teaching and Learning Committee is responsible for: - a. facilitating robust assessment practice within the School; and - b. approving School prizes and recommending the award of University medals. - (16) Learning and Teaching Transformation is responsible for: - a. providing professional development for staff to support and develop best practice in assessment across the University; and - b. maintaining up-to-date resources that can be readily accessed by all staff and that support the design, communication, implementation, marking, benchmarking, evaluation and review of assessment. - (17) The University's Student Access and Inclusion Office is responsible for assessing and providing support for Students who require reasonable adjustments to assessment methods deriving from any declared continuing disability or health condition. - (18) Student Success is responsible for: - a. coordinating the results process including submission and release dates;

-- a. coordinating the results process including submission and release dates; - b. overseeing the conduct of supervised examinations including the examination schedule, provision of examination venues and management of examination supervisors; and - c. coordinating the application process and notification of outcomes for special assessments.
+- b. overseeing the conduct of supervised examinations including the examination schedule, provision of examination venues and management of examination supervisors; and - c. coordinating the application process and notification of outcomes for special assessments.